jgm/lunamark/README.markdown

 Lunamark is a lua library for conversion between markup formats.
-Currently Markdown and HTML are the only supported input formats, and HTML, Docbook, ConTeXt and LaTeX are the supported output formats, but lunamark's modular architecture makes it easy to add new parsers and writers.
+Currently Markdown and HTML are the only supported input formats, and HTML, Docbook, ConTeXt, LaTeX, and Groff man are the supported output formats, but lunamark's modular architecture makes it easy to add new parsers and writers.
 Parsers are written using a PEG grammar.

 Lunamark's Markdown parser currently supports the following extensions (which can be turned on or off individually):